pietro-stangherlin/near_duplicate_doc_lsh/data_creation/istructions.md

 # Data Creation Instructions
-Assume there's a document collection json like with, ate least one id and one content fields.
+Assume there's a document collection json like with, at least one id and one content fields.

 Example: file_toy.json
 ```json